 Oregon Department of Fish and Wildlife (ODFW) staff collected caudal fin clips from Rogue River steelhead from 2018-2020.
 Early-summer steelhead on the Rogue River are defined as those that enter during the first peak of freshwater entry that occurs sometime during May, June, or July.
 Tissue samples from early-summer run individuals were collected at the Cole M. Rivers Hatchery sorting pond (river kilometer 253) on June 26th, 2019, indicating their freshwater entry timing was substantially before the subsequent late-summer peak that occurs sometime during August or October (Table 2).
 Tissue samples from late-summer run steelhead were collected during ODFW’s Huntley Park Seining Project just above the estuary at river kilometer 13 (Huntley Park, Fig. 1) in 2019 and 2020.
 Seining at Huntley Park began on July 15th and the first individuals from the Huntley Seining Project in 2019 and 2020 were collected on July 26th and July 29th, respectively.
 The final individuals included in the late-summer run collection in 2019 and 2020 were collected on October 21st and October 16th, respectively.
 We included the five individuals sampled in late July alongside the 270 individuals sampled in August, September, or October as the late-summer run collection (Table 2), although we note that these five individuals were sampled earlier than the late-summer peak of freshwater entry in these years.
 Winter run steelhead enter the Rogue River from November through May.
 Tissue samples from winter run steelhead were collected at the Cole M. Rivers Hatchery sorting pond and from the Applegate Dam trap (river kilometer 75 of the Applegate River, a tributary of the Rogue at river kilometer 154) in 2019 on May 1st and May 13th (Table 2).

 Tissue samples from half pounders were also collected during the Huntley Seining Project (Fig. 1) in 2018 and 2019.
 Half pounders were identified as individuals with fork lengths between 250 - 410mm.
-Sample sizes, sex, and origin (hatchery-origin (HOR) vs. natural origin (NOR)) is presented in Table 2 and in a supplemental file (Online Resource 3)
+Sample sizes, sex, and origin (hatchery-origin (HOR) vs. natural origin (NOR)) is presented in Table 2 and in a supplemental file (Online Resource 3).

 Genotyping

 We genotyped individuals at a panel of previously described single nucleotide polymorphisms (SNPs) using Genotyping-in-Thousands by sequencing (GT-seq) (Campbell et al. 2015).
-We began filtering genotypes on the basis of missingness, and the individual fuzziness index (IFI), which estimates the amount of cross-contamination in a given sample.
+We began filtering genotypes based on missingness, and the individual fuzziness index (IFI), which estimates the amount of cross-contamination in a given sample.
 We took an iterative approach to missingness and IFI filtering and recalculated missingness for all individuals and genotypes between each step.
 In the final step, we removed individuals with >10% missing data, markers with >20% missing data, and individuals with IFI >2.5.
 We then removed sites with poorly calibrated allele correction values or more than three clusters of allele ratios suggestive of a paralogous sequence variant, and any monomorphic markers.
 We also removed any markers that displayed strong group-specific patterns of missingness.
 Finally, we excluded likely duplicate tissue samples that arise due to batch sampling using Coancestry (Wang 2011).
 Complete details of genotyping methods are available in the genotyping notebook (Online Resource 1).

 GT-seq Panel and Genetic Datasets